palantir/conjure-python/CONTRIBUTING.md

 ### Development tips

-- run `./gradlew checkstyleMain checkstyleTest` locally to make sure your code conforms to the code-style.
+- Run `./gradlew checkstyleMain checkstyleTest` locally to make sure your code conforms to the code-style.
-- Use `tox` in `conjure-python-verifier/python` to run all tests
+- Run `pipenv run pytest tests/` in `conjure-python-verifier/python` to run all Python tests.